-	Our success lies in our steadfast maintenance of communication with our key counterparts in the DPRK for more than a decade - irrespective of the ups and downs of geopolitical intentions in the region.
+Our success lies in our steadfast maintenance of communication with our key counterparts in the DPRK for almost two decades - irrespective of the ups and downs of geopolitical relations in the region.

-The result is - we have been able to facilitate multiple projects in the country and to connect dozens of Rotarians (and members of the Rotary family) from around the world with willing counterparts in the DPRK.
-And in so doing we have planted "seeds of love" in the DPRK, cementing in the minds of many Korean leaders, the Rotary brand as one associated with business men and women with big hearts – who just want to help.
+The result is - we have been able to facilitate multiple projects in the country and to connect dozens of Rotarians from around the world (and members of the Rotary family) with willing counterparts in the DPRK.
+And in so doing we have planted "seeds of love" in the DPRK, cementing in the minds of many Korean leaders, that the Rotary brand is one associated with businessmen and women with big hearts – who just want to help.
 This ensures the door remains open for us to do even more.